gabriel-belmonte/gradient-generator-css/README.md

 - Generates gradient images based on user input.
 - Allows the user to adjust the quality of the generated image.
-- Uses the `html-to-image` library to convert the generated gradients into PNG images.
+- Uses the `dom-to-image-more` library to convert the generated gradients into PNG images.
 - Allows the user to download the image gradient into a 1080p or 720p file.

 ## Getting Started